intjelic/python-sfml/doc/source/api/audio.rst

    Abstract base class for capturing sound data.

-   :class:`sfml.audio.SoundBuffer` provides a simple interface to access the audio recording capabilities of the computer (the microphone).
+   :class:`SoundBuffer` provides a simple interface to access the audio recording capabilities of the computer (the microphone).

    As an abstract base class, it only cares about capturing sound samples, the task of making something useful with them is left to the derived class.
-Note that pySFML provides a built-in specialization for saving the captured data to a sound buffer (see :class:`sfml.audio.SoundBufferRecorder`).
+Note that pySFML provides a built-in specialization for saving the captured data to a sound buffer (see :class:`SoundBufferRecorder`).

    A derived class has only one method to override: